typesense/typesense-website/docs-site/content/guide/locale.md

    ```

 1. **Consider Diacritic Handling**

-  - For European languages, consider whether your users are likely to search
-    with or without diacritics
+    For European languages, consider whether your users are likely to search with or without diacritics.

 1. **Custom Tokenization**

-  - Consider using `pre_segmented_query` for languages where default
-    tokenization might not be optimal
+    Consider using `pre_segmented_query` for languages where default tokenization might not be optimal.